-A general knowledge of the laws that govern the formation and effect of commercial contracts and the establishment and operation of business organizations are covered.
-The overall objective of the course is to provide the student with a practical background of commercial transactions so that the student can deal more effectively and confidently with such transactions.
-Topics include: laws of contract and tort, creation and organization of sole proprietorships, partnerships and corporations, laws affecting ownership of interest in land, and the nature of employment contracts, insurance agreements, leases, mortgages, agreements of sale, chattel mortgages, conditional sales agreements, debentures and contracts of sale.
+This course provides general knowledge of the laws that govern the formation and effect of commercial contracts, and transactions, and the establishment and operation of business organizations.
+Topics covered include: laws of contract and tort; creation and organization of sole proprietorships, partnerships, joint ventures and corporations; laws affecting ownership of interest in land; Federal and Provincial employment laws; and the nature of contracts, insurance agreements, leases, mortgages, agreements of sale, chattel mortgages, conditional sales agreements, etc.